Faculty Foundation Grants

 Equipment and consumables required for completion of projects.
 Equipment will need to be purchased by the appropriate college purchasing agent (Lab Stores, Media Loan, Computing, etc.) and will become part of college inventory once the faculty member has completed the project.

-Compensation for time worked at a base full-time rate of $200 per day for (comparable to entry-level faculty salaries) for work done when faculty are not on contract or paid leave, or are on contract less than full time.
+Compensation for time worked at a base full-time rate of $200 per day for (minus benefits, comparable to entry-level faculty salaries) for work done when faculty are not on contract or paid leave, or are on contract less than full time.

 Less-than-full-time faculty on contract will receive prorated daily compensation to bring them up to 1.0 FTE at the time of the project.
 (For example, a half-time faculty could get $100 per day while teaching; a three-quarter time faculty would be eligible for up to $50 per day; etc. Faculty teaching full time during the proposed project period would not be eligible for compensation.)